solana-labs/solana/docs/src/implemented-proposals/tower-bft.md

 The **Economic Finality** of _fork A_ can be calculated as the loss of all the rewards from rollback of _fork A_ and its descendants, plus the opportunity cost of reward due to the exponentially growing lockout of the votes that have confirmed _fork A_.

 ### Threshold Check
-In order to prevent a validator from locking themselves out on the wrong fork in the case of a partition, there also needs to be a check to ensure that the rest of the cluster is committing to the same fork.
+In order to prevent a validator from locking itself out on the wrong fork in the case of a partition, there also needs to be a check to ensure that the rest of the cluster is committing to the same fork.
 This check is called the
 "threshold check", and is outlined as follows.

 In deciding whether to vote for a block `B`:

 1. Simulate a vote for `B` on your current tower
-2. Pop off all the votes that would be expired by `B`
+2. Simulate popping off all the votes that would be expired by `B`
 3. Now index every vote in the tower from `[0, tower.length()]`, assuming that the most recent simulated vote `B` is index 0, the second most recent vote is index 1, etc.
-4. Let `threshold_check_depth = 8` (the "depth" of 8 refers to this), now let `T` be the vote in the tower with index equal to threshold_check_depth.
+4. Let `T` be the vote in the tower with index equal to `threshold_check_depth`, currently hardcoded to `8`.
 5. Check all the blocks descended from `T`.
-If those blocks contain votes for `T` or any descendants of `T` totaling `>= 2/3` of the stake of the network, then we commit a vote to `T`.
+Let `Votes` be the set of all votes in these blocks for `T` or any descendants `D_n` of `T`.
+Let `V` be the set of all validators that have made a vote in `V`.
+If the sum of the validators' stakes in `V` totals `>= 2/3` of the stake of the network, then we commit a vote to `T`.

 ### Algorithm parameters